 The first step in protecting water quality is to prevent contaminants from entering the source.
-Our watershed management team works closely with the public, cities and partner agencies to identify and implement measures aimed at protecting and improving source water quality.
+Our watershed protection team works closely with the public, cities and partner agencies to identify and implement measures aimed at protecting and improving source water quality.
 We manage watersheds carefully to not only protect and improve water quality, but also to protect habitats that support plants, animals and recreation.
-In some cases, watersheds can be modified to augment community water supplies, such as in the case of our East Fork Reuse Project.

 Watershed boundaries are delineated based on the landscape, not political boundaries.
 Thus, it is important to coordinate management efforts across all jurisdictions in a watershed.
 This concept is known as the watershed approach and is the basis for most watershed planning efforts.

 Watershed protection plans (WPPs) are tools for protecting healthy bodies of water and restoring impaired waters.
 Developing effective WPPs involves identifying and implementing water quality best management practices.

 Learn more about the Lavon Lake Watershed Protection Plan.

 To protect and improve the lake’s water quality, NTMWD is coordinating an effort to create a voluntary, non-regulatory Bois d’Arc Lake Watershed Protection Plan (WPP).

 Bois d’Arc Lake’s watershed is primarily rural, spanning two counties (Fannin and Grayson) and includes 14 towns/cities including Bonham.
 The lake captures runoff from 326 square miles.
 Its main tributaries are Bois d’Arc and Honey Grove Creeks and Lake Bonham.